phuongquan/mantis-templates/README.md

 # mantis-templates

-This repository contains templates for creating bespoke `mantis` reports.
+This repository contains templates for creating bespoke Rmd reports containing `mantis` visualisations.
 Remember to choose the branch that corresponds to the version of `mantis` you are using.
+The main branch corresponds to the current release version of `mantis`.

 Run the `main.R` file to generate the example reports.